-Data / Parameter: 17.
-FC {ECDG, D, y}

 Data unit: Mass or volume unit

 Description: Quantity of diesel fired in the emergency captive diesel generator in year

 у

 Source of data to be Onsite measurements

 used:

 Value of data applied 0, as the emergency captive diesel generator is a backup system and is

 for the purpose of expected to operate only in cases when the grid supply is interrupted.

 calculating expected

 emission reductions in

 section B.5

 Description of Weight or volume meters

 measurement methods

 and procedures to be

 applied:

 QA/QC procedures to The metered fuel consumption quantities will based on purchased

 be applied: quantities and stock changes.

 Any comment: All registrations will be kept for 2 years after the end of the crediting

 period.

 Data / Parameter: 18.
-EG {DG, v}

-Data unit: MWh

-Description: Quantity of electricity generated by the emergency captive diesel

-generator in year y

-Source of data to be Onsite measurements

-used:

-Value of data applied 0, as the emergency captive diesel generator is a backup system and is

-for the purpose of expected to operate only in cases when the grid supply is interrupted.

-calculating expected

-emission reductions in

-section B.5

-Description of Continuous readings from the electricity-meter, aggregated at least

-measurement methods annually.

-and procedures to be

-applied:

-QA/QC procedures to Cross check measurement results with records for sold electricity where

-be applied: relevant

-Any comment: All registrations will be kept for 2 years after the end of the crediting

-period.
+EG {DG, y} Data unit: MWh Description: Quantity of electricity generated by the emergency captive diesel generator in year y Source of data to be used: Onsite measurements Value of data applied for the purpose of calculating expected emission reductions in section B.5 0, as the emergency captive diesel generator is a backup system and is expected to operate only in cases when the grid supply is interrupted.
+Description of measurement methods and procedures to be applied: Continuous readings from the electricity-meter, aggregated at least annually.
+QA/QC procedures to be applied: Cross check measurement results with records for sold electricity where relevant Any comment: All registrations will be kept for 2 years after the end of the crediting period.

 Data / Parameter: 19.
-NCV {D, t} Data unit: GJ/mass or volume unit Description: Average net calorific value of the diesel used in the period t Source of data to be a) Values provided by the supplier; used: b) if not available, regional or national default values; c) if not available, default IPCC 2006 values at the upper limit Value of data applied N/A, as the emergency captive diesel generator is a backup system and is for the purpose of expected to operate only in cases when the grid supply is interrupted. calculating expected emission reductions in section B.5 Description of measurement methods and procedures to be a) and b): The NCV will be obtained for the diesel, from which weighted average values for the year y will be calculated applied: For c): Any future revision of the IPCC Guidelines will be taken into account QA/QC procedures to be applied: Verify if the values under a), b) and c) are within the uncertainty range of the IPCC default values as provided in Table 1.2, Vol. 2 of the 2006 IPCC Guidelines.
+NCV {D, t} Data unit: GJ/mass or volume unit Description: Average net calorific value of the diesel used in the period t Source of data to be a) Values provided by the supplier; used: b) if not available, regional or national default values; c) if not available, default IPCC 2006 values at the upper limit Value of data applied N/A, as the emergency captive diesel generator is a backup system and is for the purpose of expected to operate only in cases when the grid supply is interrupted. calculating expected emission reductions in section B.5

+Description of measurement methods and procedures to be applied: a) and b): The NCV will be obtained for the diesel, from which weighted average values for the year y will be calculated For c): Any future revision of the IPCC Guidelines will be taken into account QA/QC procedures to be applied: Verify if the values under a), b) and c) are within the uncertainty range of the IPCC default values as provided in Table 1.2, Vol. 2 of the 2006 IPCC Guidelines.
 If the values fall out this range, there will be necessary to collect additional information from the testing laboratory to justify the outcome or conduct additional measurements.
 The laboratories in a), b) or c) should have ISO17025 accreditation or justify that they can comply with similar quality standards.
 Any comment: All registrations will be kept for 2 years after the end of the crediting period.